The End of the Affair

 |Budget: $23 million||Financed by: Sony|

 As The Crying Game (1992) was picking up steam at the box office and landing major end of the year accolades, it was announced in January 1993 that Neil Jordan was in talks with Sony about adapting Graham Greene’s novel The End of the Affair.
 Sony owned the theatrical rights to the property, but the project was put on the back burner while Jordan helmed three pictures for Warner Bros: Interview with the Vampire (1994), Michael Collins (1996) and his underseen masterwork The Butcher Boy (1997).
 In September 1997, Jordan delivered a draft of the screenplay and began to move forward with The End of the Affair, but he was first committed to direct the trainwreck In Dreams (1999) for DreamWorks.

-Sony fully financed The End of the Affair for $23 million and it marked the second stab at this material after the disastrous 1955 movie.
+The budget for The End of the Affair was $23 million, which Sony fully financed and it marked the second stab at this material after the disastrous 1955 movie.
 In Dreams was released in January 1999 and was a major commercial and critical failure, but The End of the Affair was positioned as a prestige pic with major award potential.
 Sony set the date for a limited release on December 3, 1999 with a slow expansion set over the following weeks.